aravindanck/datadog-downloader/README.md

 Download logs from DataDog via the API.
 This allows you to download a large number of logs matching a particular query rather than being bound by the 5000 limit imposed on the export button in the UI.

+## Differences from parent repository

+- Logs are streamed directly to output file instead of being written as a single action at the end from memory.
+This avoid OOM issues for large logs
-Logs are output as a JSON file.
+- Logs are output as log lines instead of JSON.

 ## Usage